AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 object to an Obj or Ply file) and the music (that can be exported to wav).

-#### Build
-Before building make sure to fetch all the submodules by typing:
-> git submodule --init --recursive

-then type:

-> cd MOHLevelViewer && mkdir Build && cmake .. && cmake --build . --target
-MOHLevelViewer

-to build it.
-**NOTE: Make sure to move the shader folder in the same directory as the executable, otherwise the program will display only the GUI and not the levels.**
 #### Usage
 > ./MOHLevelViewer `<Optional Game Directory>`